 6. Implement Proper Recovery and Rest Periods

-Incorporate the following recovery strategies into your training routine:
+Fold the following recovery strategies into your training routine:

 - Rest days: Schedule at least one or two rest days per week to allow your body to recover and adapt to the demands of plyometric training.